tomerBARZ/the-universal-mission-for-dcs-world/README.md

   - [ ] Additional commands in the "navigation" menu
     - [ ] Vector to nearest airfield
     - [ ] Weather report
-  - [ ] Use of "Client" slot instead of "Player" slot even in single-player missions, allowing the player to respawn on death/ejection
+  - [ ] Use of "Client" slot instead of "Player" slot even in single-player missions, allowing the player to respawn on death/ejection instead of having to start the whole mission again
   - [ ] Single-player mission autostart on player take off
 - Quality of life/minor tweaks
+  - [ ] AI wingmen "Two was shot down!" call when witnessing another wingman killed
-  - [ ] AI wingment "Winchester!" call when out of ammo
+  - [ ] AI wingmen "Winchester!" call when out of ammo
   - [x] Increased AWACS aircraft spawn altitude
   - [ ] Target coordinates radio message displayed for a longer time so players have the time to write them down or enter them in their flight computer